donutrj/verdigris2/content/Rules/Subsystems/Wizarding Schools/Enchantment Spells.md

 ## Animal Growth
-Ingredients: The blood of a pregnant animal mixed with stewed lilac.

-The blood, when flicked, cause SL animals to become giant for an hour.
-The mother loses the baby if cast successfully.
+Target: 1--3

+Touch target animal, it grows to twice it's normal size for SL x 10 minutes.
 ## Bless
-Target: 1SL
+Target: 1--5

-A boon to all friends that hear.

-An ally within line-of-sight gains a +1 bonus to their actions. .
+An ally within line-of-sight gains a +1 bonus to their actions.
 Lasts SL turns.
 ## Circle of Anti-Magic
-Target: 3SL
+Target: 3

-An old spell.
-Absolute.

 A circle is drawn on the ground from a chalk of gold-dust and bones.
 No magic may pass through, under or over the circle.
 Those within are utterly immune to magic unless the ground itself is broken.
 ## Circle of Protection
-Target: 2SL
+Target: 2--4

-Apparent to the affected.
-Subtle to those not.

 A circle of stones is established and the caster recites the spell.
-For as long as the casters recites unbothered and the stones are unmoved, those within the circle benefit from the effects of Protection.
+For as long as the casters recites unbothered and the stones are unmoved, those within the circle benefit from the effects of [[Enchantment Spells#Protection|protection]].
 ## Confusion
 Target: 3SL